 How To Get To Pisac By Colectivo

 This is the cheapest way to get to Pisac from Cusco.
 It’s also quite simple.
 To get to Pisac from Cusco by colectivo, you just need to pop over to Calle Puputi and catch one of the vans waiting there.
 They fill up relatively quickly, so you won’t need to wait too long.
 Since this is the starting point of the Cusco to Pisac route, you are almost always guaranteed to get a seat right away.
-Since the ride is around an hour long, getting a seat is a must.
+Since the ride is around an hour long, getting a seat is a must, otherwise it’s a bumpy, winding road through the mountains.

 The ride will cost you only 5 soles, or around $1.50 US for the hour-long ride.